Mercy Catherine Adjabeng: Career

-She is a former English Language and Literature teacher at Wesley Girls' High School in Cape Coast.
+Adjabeng is a former English language and literature teacher at Wesley Girls' High School in Cape Coast.
 She interviewed the US Ambassador to Ghana, Robert Potter Jackson.
 She partnered with French Embassy in Ghana, GOLDKEY Properties and UNFPA Ghana to launch the Discovery Teen Magazine and the Discovery Teen Chat forum.
 She has also partnered with Stanbic Bank Ghana, I-ZAR Group, Effe Farms and Trading Enterprise among others.
 She currently works at 3FM.
 She is also the Research and Public Affairs Officer of the Australian High Commission in Ghana.

 Philanthropy

-Mrs. Mercy has a heart which seeks to address issues confronting teenagers like challenges they face at their teen stage.
-She donated her book called 'Understanding English Literature' to Wesley Girls' High School.
+Adjabeng seeks to address issues confronting teenagers like challenges they face at their teen stage.
+She donated her book called Understanding English Literature to Wesley Girls' High School.
 The books donated were claimed to worth GH¢6,000.

 She also donated her books to St. Thomas Aquinas and Forces Secondary Technical School in Accra.